mefengl/wxt-starter/README.md

 - tailwindcss
 - shadcn/ui: [shadcn/ui](https://ui.shadcn.com)

+optional:

+- trpc-chrome: [trpc-chrome](https://github.com/jlalmes/trpc-chrome), it is in the `inactive` folder.
+See [trpc](#trpc) for more information.

 ## Predefined Entrypoints

-Move the predefined entry points from the `inactive` folder to directly under the `entrypoints` folder to enable them.
+Move the predefined entry points from the `inactive` folder to directly in the `entrypoints` folder to enable them.

 Popup is enabled by default.